Ir para Conteúdo principal

 Projects

-The IGFEJ ensures technological developments in the following projects for e-Justice in the European Union (EU):
+In this scope, the Institute ensures technological developments in the following E-justice projects in the European Union (EU):

 • Interconnected insolvency registers